“What’s life like abroad?” That’s the second most-frequently asked question I hear after returning from living in Barcelona for over three years.

 Since January this year I’ve been listening to Chris Gillebeau’s Side Hustle School on my daily commute, walk, bike, etc. It’s a daily podcast with bite-sized stories about people who start an income-generating business while working a day job.

-Their tag line is: A side hustle isn’t just nice, it’s necessary.
+The podcast’s tag line is: A side hustle isn’t just nice, it’s necessary.

 Chris, by the way, is the author of the The Art of Non-Conformity, and is one of the reasons I decided to leave the Philippines and try living abroad.